AkshayHanchate/DSA-SQL/README.md

 - Sliding Window, Two Pointers, and more!
 - Optimized and clean solutions with comments for better understanding.
 - Regular updates as I solve new problems.

+SQL:

+- Complex queries involving JOINs, subqueries, and window functions.
+- Optimization techniques for efficient query performance.
+- Real-world data manipulation and analysis scenarios.
+- Optimized and clean solutions with comments for better understanding.

+Regular updates as I solve new problems and explore additional topics.